 Putting all that aside, here are a few questions about the idea that reason can prove an all-powerful God’s existence.

-Some say God is so unique and vast; no rules can explain, but that also means logic can’t be used to prove a god exists.
+Some say God is unique and vast; no rules can explain, but that also means logic can’t be used to prove a god exists.
 But the way God is argued for seems to indicate God is small enough to fit inside our tiny minds ad our reason.

-When you remove the evidential aspect because there is no direct even of the metaphysical, what’s left is reason alone, and one hand can’t wash itself as such logic can’t prove its axioms.
+When you remove the evidential aspect, reason is left alone, and one hand can’t wash itself as such logic can’t prove its axioms.

 It’s also important to remind ourselves how poor we are at reason and logic.
 We created logic to help us describe and navigate this reality.
 Its use is tied to its practical effects.

-A tool that works well in one domain only sometimes works well in another.
+A tool that works well in one domain may not work well in another.
 We don’t use jackhammers for dentistry.

 Logic is developed and tested in this empirical realm.
 Apologists tell us logic can be used in the metaphysical domain just as well as this one.
-But where is the evidence of this claim?
+But where is the evidence this is true?

 It’s an unsupported claim that abstract ideas have a reality and existence beyond our thoughts, called ‘Realism’, but Nominalists reject that such statements have such a reality; they are merely ideas.

 The truth is reality doesn’t have to conform to our logic and reason; that is the fallacy of Reification.
 We are squeezing existence to fit our ideas and logic, making our ideas more important than the facts of reality.